AmrDeveloper/GQL/README.md

 SELECT author_name, author_email FROM commits WHERE author_email LIKE "%gmail%" ORDER BY author_name
 SELECT * FROM commits WHERE LOWER(author_name) = "amrdeveloper"
-SELECT author_name FROM commits GROUP By author_name SELECT author_name FROM commits GROUP By author_name having author_name = "AmrDeveloper"
+SELECT author_name FROM commits GROUP By author_name SELECT author_name FROM commits GROUP By author_name HAVING author_name = "AmrDeveloper"

 SELECT * FROM branches
 SELECT * FROM branches WHERE is_head = true